Manufacturing Process of Pinch Weld Seals

 Pinch weld rubber seals are typically manufactured through extrusions.
 The exact process can vary based on the specific type and design of the seals.

 Rubber pinchweld, pinchweld rubber seal, or pinchweld trim seal covers exposed edges.
-It can create a smooth finish on surfaces and edges such as metal, fiberglass, plastic, plywood, etc. Pinchweld seals can also replace damaged trim on the openings of doors, windows, boats, caravans, tractors, etc. Seashore has a broad range of profiles and extrusions available for any application.
+It can create a smooth finish on surfaces and edges.
+Such as metal, fiberglass, plastic, and plywood.
+Pinchweld seals can also replace damaged trim on the openings of doors, windows, boats, caravans, and tractors.
+Seashore has a broad range of profiles and extrusions available for any application.
 EPDM rubber is one of the most commonly used materials for pinch weld seals.
 Especially in the automotive industry.
 Other types of rubber include Neoprene, Nitrile, Silicone, Natural Rubber, and Viton.

 Pinch weld rubber seals are typically manufactured through extrusions.
 The exact process can vary based on the specific type and design of the seals.